JimBobSquarePants/Cruncher/README.md

 Cruncher makes optimizing your resources easy.
 It can bundle unlimited combinations of remote and local CSS, Less, Sass, JavaScript, and CoffeeScript files.

-Combining them, minifying them, and caching them in the browser, Cruncher can handle nested css @import statements, re-maps relative resource urls and has a self cleaning cache should any changes be made to any of the referenced files.
+Combining them, minifying them, and caching them in the browser, Cruncher can handle nested CSS @import statements, re-maps relative resource urls and has a self cleaning cache should any changes be made to any of the referenced files.
 It can also parse CSS and add vendor prefixes to rules by Can I Use using AutoPrefixer.

 Requires 64 bit functionality due to the Sass compiler dependency.
 If using IIS Express ensure you are running in 64 bit mode.